sevkioruc/docs/docs/getting-started/enforcement.md

 # Access Control Check

 In Permify, you can check authorization with single [check] request.
-Basic authorization checks take the form of

-***Can the subject U perform action X on a resource Y ?***
+Basic authorization checks take the form of ***Can the subject U perform action X on a resource Y ?***

-Permify designed to answer these questions efficiently and with minimal complexity while providing low latency with it's parallel graph engine.
+Permify designed to answer authorization questions efficiently and with minimal complexity while providing low latency with:
+- Using its parallel graph engine.
+- Storing the relationships between resources and subjects beforehand in Permify data store: [writeDB], rather than providing these relationships at “check” time.
+- Using in memory cache to store authorization schema.

 [check]:  https://app.swaggerhub.com/apis-docs/permify/permify-api/v0.0.0-alpha3#/Permission/permissions.check
+[writeDB]: ../getting-started/sync-data.md

 ## Check Request

-Let's follow an simplified github access control decision for examining the check request.
+Let's follow an simplified access control decision for examining the check request.

-***Can the user X push on a repository Y ?***
+***Can the user 3 edit document 12 ?***

 #### Path: